-- ► This systematic scoping review will provide a pertinent synthesis and systematic examination of scientific and grey literature regarding mitigation and adaptation in hospitals. - This review will study multidisciplinary databases covering public health, medicine, engineering, architecture, social science, policy and the environment to provide a comprehensive evaluation of the literature. - There will be no restrictions applied to healthcare facility type, study design or location which are published in English, Chinese and Indonesian. - The study aims to synthesise different aspects of hospital climate actions; identified studies will not be excluded based on quality assessment.
+- ► This systematic scoping review will provide a pertinent synthesis and systematic examination of scientific and grey literature regarding mitigation and adaptation in hospitals. - ► This review will study multidisciplinary databases covering public health, medicine, engineering, architecture, social science, policy and the environment to provide a comprehensive evaluation of the literature. - ► There will be no restrictions applied to healthcare facility type, study design or location which are published in English, Chinese and Indonesian. - ► The study aims to synthesise different aspects of hospital climate actions; identified studies will not be excluded based on quality assessment.
 However, the type of literature and the value of available evidence will be charted in the review. - While there is limited to no incentive for hospital to publish actions taken on adaptation and mitigation, data sources are restricted only to those that were publicly available.
 However, relevant stakeholders' insights will be incorporated into this review process.

-≥ However, making commitments is only the training, first step towards the transformations necessary to achieve nationally determined contributions.
+However, making commitments is only the first step towards the transformations necessary to achieve nationally determined contributions.
 Collective tracking of contributions from individual commitments is challenging because of inadequate and often incomplete information on targets and greenhouse gas emissions.
 Moreover, there are ongoing efforts to align methodologies and concepts applied by the diverse range of stakeholders engaged in climate action.

-Delays in action increase the risk of missing global mitigation targets and exposing the $\overline{\mathbf{g}}$ world to more significant impacts from climate change.6 7 The recent Intergovernmental Panel on Climate Change '1.5 Degree Report' highlighted the potential consequences of climate change if current emission rates continue.8 Global warming and climaterelated disasters, such as floods and infectious disease outbreaks present severe health threats on a global scale.9 Hospitals play a
+Delays in action increase the risk of missing general contributions of the property of the diverse range of stakeholders applied by the diverse range of stakeholders of the property of the propert global mitigation targets and exposing the world to more significant impacts from climate change.
+The recent Intergovernmental Panel on Climate Change '1.5 Degree Report' highlighted the potential consequences of climate change if current emission rates continue.
+Global warming and climate-related disasters, such as floods and infectious disease outbreaks present severe health threats on a global scale.
+Hospitals play a